Naresh10485/Time-Series-Forecasting-NTPC-Stock-Data-/README.md

 Thus, time series with trends, or with seasonality, are not stationary — the trend and seasonality will affect the value of the time series at different times.
 On the other hand, a white noise series is stationary — it does not matter when you observe it, it should look much the same at any point in time.

 #### Key characteristics of a stationary time series:
-    - Constant mean:
+##### Constant mean:
     The average value of the series is constant over time.
-    - Constant variance:
+##### Constant variance:
     The variability of the series around the mean is constant over time.
-    - Constant autocorrelation:
+##### Constant autocorrelation:
     The relationship between observations at different time points remains constant over time.
 #### Why is stationarity important?
 Most statistical time series models assume stationarity as a fundamental condition.
 Non-stationary data often needs to be transformed into stationary data before applying time series models.
 A stationary time series will have no predictable patterns in the long-term.
 Time plots will show the series to be roughly horizontal (although some cyclic behavior is possible), with constant variance.
 #### Common methods to achieve stationarity:
-    -1.
-Differencing:
+##### 1. Differencing:
     Subtracting the previous value from the current value to remove trends.
-    -2.
-Log transformation:
+##### 2. Log transformation:
     Can stabilize variance in some cases.
-    -3.
-Other transformations:
+##### 3. Other transformations:
     E.g., square root, power transformations.
 #### Methods to Check Stationarity:
 ##### 1. Visual Inspection
-    -Time Series Plot:
+###### Time Series Plot:
 Look for trends, seasonality, or other patterns.
 A stationary series should fluctuate around a constant mean without clear trends.
-    -ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) Plots:
+###### ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) Plots:
 These plots measure the correlation of a time series with its past values.
 For a stationary series, the ACF and PACF should decay rapidly to zero.
 ##### 2. Statistical Tests:
-    -Augmented Dickey-Fuller (ADF) Test:
+###### Augmented Dickey-Fuller (ADF) Test:
 Tests for the presence of a unit root, indicating non-stationarity.
 A low p-value suggests stationarity.
-    -Kwiatkowski-Phillips-Schmidt-Shin (KPSS) Test:
+###### Kwiatkowski-Phillips-Schmidt-Shin (KPSS) Test:
 Tests for stationarity around a mean or trend.
 A high p-value suggests stationarity.
 #### Autoregressive models:
 In a multiple regression model, we forecast the variable of interest using a linear combination of predictors.
 In an auto regression model, we forecast the variable of interest using a linear combination of past values of the variable.
 The model assumes that the current value is a linear combination of past values plus a random error term.
 The term auto regression indicates that it is a regression of the variable against itself.
 <br>